 Brief CLI Setup Guide

-Install and use the Brief CLI to access product context, decisions, and documents from the terminal.
+Install and use the Brief CLI to navigate to your Product Graph, decisions, and documents from the terminal.
 Works standalone or as a tool for AI coding agents.

 Why Use the Brief CLI?